 - Contracts at or over \$200,000 and under \$5,000,000 - Contractors will track workforce utilization using LCP Tracker - Here we are talking about again submitting certified payrolls in LCP Tracker.
-Additionally, you will be asked to write what is called a Construction Career Pathways Plan.
-Julie will be going into what is entailed in the plan in just a bit.
+Additionally, you will be asked to write what is called a Construction Career Pathways Plan which outlines your plan for reaching the workforce diversity goals outlined in the previous slide.